Skip to content

 7

 May 13, 2024 May 13, 2024 Jul 23, 2025 Confirmed New - https://app.halcyon.io/documents/c6a05869-c40b-4e51-a77b-2e6968c8c97d/attachment 25 - 25 85% 8 4 8 years plus a 4 year maximum load ramp allowed.
 Load ramp as minimum % of final capacity is defined Contracts remain in effect unless terminated by either party with written notice no less than 3 years prior to termination date.
 New contracts required fo rload additions in excess of 100kW.
 Yes The greater of 85% of highest previously established monthly billing demand over prior 11 months, or customer's Minimum Demand calculation based on named capacity, with some variation for capacity between 25MW and 75MW, and above 75MW.
+Yes The schedule states that a customer must sign a letter of agreement for network and customer-specific investment prior to energization or a contribution in aid of construction agreement for customer-specific investment.
+Collateral and financial-security requirements (guarantee or collateral equal to 50% of total minimum charges for the full term if credit/liquidity thresholds not...
 Exit fee equal to three years of minimum charges if the customer terminates after five years following the load ramp period.
 Early termination is prohibited during the first five years after the load ramp period.
 The exit fee is credited for the benefit of ratepayers.
-Customers may assign up to 25% of contract capacity to another data center customer in lieu of paying some or all of the exit fee.
-Exit fee revenues will be held for future refunds or offset transmission costs.
+Customers may assign up to 25% of contract capacity to another data center customer in lieu of paying some or all of the exit fee....
 36 Data centers (or their financial sponsor) with credit ratings below A- from S&P or A3 from Moody’s are required to provide either a parent company guarantee or collateral such as a letter of credit or cash.
 The security must equal 50% of the minimum demand charge for the full contract term, based on AEP Ohio’s rates at the time the electric service agreement is signed.
-Acceptable forms of collateral include: (1) a guarantee by the corporate parent or an affiliate with sufficient credit metrics; (2) a standby letter of credit...
-50% minimun demand charge for contract period Minimum demand charge Monthly charges computed under Schedule DCT are adjusted in accordance with commission-approved riders on sheet number 104-1 that apply to demand metered commercial and industrial service.
-Nothing in this tariff excepts eligible customers from other riders or applicable tariffs.
-The primary pre-existing tariff for large loads is Ohio Power's General Service (GS) tariff, under which customers enter into one-year electric service contracts, though Ohio Power has the option to require a longer initial term.
-The GS tariff requires contracts to specify a 'contract capacity' (the maximum power delivered to the customer) and imposes a minimum demand charge set at 60% of contract capacity.
-These terms apply to large loads, including data centers, prior to the adoption of any new, data center-specific...
+Acceptable forms...
+50% minimun demand charge for contract period Minimum demand charge Under the approved stipulation process, customers must first submit a request and pay a one-time load study fee ranging from $10,000 to $100,000, depending on the scale and complexity of the request.
+These studies are completed in-house by AEP Ohio’s transmission planning team rather than being outsourced to third-party engineers.
+The process includes a second step where AEP...
+Monthly charges computed under Schedule DCT are adjusted in accordance with commission-approved riders on sheet number 104-1 that apply to demand metered commercial and industrial service.
+Nothing in this tariff excepts eligible customers from other riders or applicable tariffs. - The primary pre-existing tariff for large loads is Ohio Power's General Service (GS) tariff, under which customers enter into one-year electric service contracts, though Ohio Power has the option to require a longer initial term.
+The GS tariff requires contracts to specify a 'contract capacity' (the maximum power delivered to the customer) and imposes a minimum demand charge set at 60% of...
 False The process motivating these tariffs is rooted in regulatory proceedings before the Public Utilities Commission of Ohio, rather than any specific new legislation.
 The cited statutes (e.g., R.C.
-4903.221) pertain to intervention rights in commission proceedings, not direct legislative mandates for the tariff itself Required for BTM Generation The Schedule DCT/MDC/FLT materials include terms requiring customers with behind-the-meter generation to have equipment that can "instantaneously curtail load equal to or greater than the behind - the - meter generation output" and require customers to attest they will follow applicable technical operating requirements (including not cycling load in a way that creates unacceptable system frequency).
-Schedule DCT allows customers the right to net behind-the-meter generation (onsite generation) against contract capacity, provided certain conditions are met. - Schedule DCT allows for a load ramp period of up to four years, commencing upon energization, to reach full contract capacity.
+4903.221) pertain to intervention rights in commission proceedings, not direct legislative mandates for the tariff itself Required for BTM Generation The Schedule DCT/MDC/FLT materials include terms requiring customers with behind-the-meter generation to have equipment that can "instantaneously curtail load equal to or greater than the behind - the - meter generation output" and require customers to attest they will follow applicable technical operating requirements (including not cycling load in a way that creates unacceptable...
+Schedule DCT allows customers the right to net behind-the-meter generation (onsite generation) against contract capacity, provided certain conditions are met. - No - Schedule DCT allows for a load ramp period of up to four years, commencing upon energization, to reach full contract capacity.
 There is also a provision allowing customers to petition the commission for adjustment if electric infrastructure is not in place by the estimated in-service date - - - May 13, 2024: AEP Ohio filed its application to establish new tariffs for data centers and mobile data centers (cryptocurrency miners).

 - June & July 2024: Multiple parties, including Walmart, intervened and filed initial and reply comments.

 Appalachian Power Company Schedule L.P.S.
-(Large Power Service) https://app.halcyon.io/queries/767ecf67-4979-4a38-b114-f40d69064e59/analysis Tariff American Electric Power (AEP) - 733 VA PJM 14,307,492 549,270 PUR-2025-00057 https://app.halcyon.io/alerts/subscribe/c6017de6-aa5b-4f51-85d6-5865c0d01574 https://app.halcyon.io/processes/9f42cb63-d33c-49bf-b952-55ebd7bb2ada Appalachian Power Company - Petition for approval of Revisions to the Terms and Conditions of Rate Schedules L.P.S.
+(Large Power Service) Tariff Virginia State Corporation Commission American Electric Power (AEP) - 733 VA PJM 14,307,492 549,270 PUR-2025-00057 https://app.halcyon.io/processes/9f42cb63-d33c-49bf-b952-55ebd7bb2ada Appalachian Power Company - Petition for approval of Revisions to the Terms and Conditions of Rate Schedules L.P.S.
 Open/Active Appalachian Power Company proposed significant revisions to its existing Schedule L.P.S.
 (Large Power Service) tariff for new large load customers, such as data centers, involving loads greater than or equal to 100 MW at an individual site or 150 MW on an aggregated basis.
-The proposed changes include a 12-year initial contract term, a five-year notice period to discontinue or modify service, an 80% monthly minimum billing demand, and increased collateral requirements.
-These changes do not affect current...
-Mar 24, 2025 Mar 24, 2025 - Anticipated Revision Revises terms and conditions of existing Schedule L.P.S. to add specific large-load provisions: increases initial contract term to 12 years (after any ramp period), allows a load ramp period up to 5 years, raises enhanced requirements for new/expanded large loads (≥100 MW single site or ≥150 MW aggregated), clarifies 42‑month notice timing so termination/reduction cannot take effect until 8.5 years into initial contract term, limits contract reductions >20% absent company agreement or payment of... https://app.halcyon.io/documents/7bc6533c-d181-4bf6-8652-177f2da5eea3/attachment?page=29 100 - 100 - 12 5 New large load customers (over 100 MW at a site or 150 MW aggregated) must enter into a contract with an initial term of at least 12 years, which begins after an optional ramp period of up to 5 years.
+The proposed changes include a 12-year initial contract term, a five-year notice period to discontinue or modify...
+Mar 24, 2025 Mar 24, 2025 - Anticipated Revision Revises terms and conditions of existing Schedule L.P.S. to add specific large-load provisions: increases initial contract term to 12 years (after any ramp period), allows a load ramp period up to 5 years, raises enhanced requirements for new/expanded large loads (≥100 MW single site or ≥150 MW aggregated), clarifies 42-month notice timing so termination/reduction cannot take effect until 8.5... https://app.halcyon.io/documents/7bc6533c-d181-4bf6-8652-177f2da5eea3/attachment?page=29 100 - 100 - 12 5 New large load customers (over 100 MW at a site or 150 MW aggregated) must enter into a contract with an initial term of at least 12 years, which begins after an optional ramp period of up to 5 years.
 The contract includes requirements for a minimum billing demand, collateral, and an exit fee for early termination.
 After the initial 12-year term (plus any ramp period), contracts remain in effect until cancelled or modified according to the tariff terms.
 Customers must provide at least 42 months' written notice to reduce capacity or terminate the contract, but may not do so during the first 5 years of the initial term.
-Amendments or reductions in capacity are limited to after the first 5 years, with a maximum reduction of 20% of contracted capacity allowed with proper notice.
-Renewals or continued service are automatic...
+Amendments or reductions in capacity are limited to after the first 5 years, with a...
 Yes The customer is subject to a minimum monthly charge equal to the sum of the basic service charge, the product of the demand charge and the monthly billing demand, all applicable adjustments, and the product of the base billing energy and the monthly base energy charge.
-The monthly billing demand is not less than 80% of the greater of the customer's on-peak contract capacity or highest previously established monthly billing demand during the past 11 months.
-Base billing energy is calculated as contract capacity ...
+The monthly billing demand is not less than 80% of the greater of the customer's on-peak contract capacity or...
+Conditional Schedule L.P.S. does not fully address upstream transmission upgrade costs in its current line extension policy; the company can impose contribution in aid of construction or an advance-and-refund line extension agreement to recover costs upfront if it deems appropriate, but the tariff as described assesses only local facility costs and does not indicate that upstream/network...
 A large load customer may terminate or reduce its contract capacity beyond 20% (after the first five years of the initial contract term) by giving at least 42 months' written notice prior to the PJM delivery year for which the reduction/termination is sought, subject to payment of an exit fee.
-The exit fee is calculated as the nominal value of the remaining minimum charge for the terminated/reduced capacity in excess of the allowed 20% reduction for the first year of the exit fee period; for any...
+The exit fee is calculated as the nominal value of the remaining minimum charge for the...
 Lesser of five years or remaining months but not less than one year Customer must provide collateral in a form acceptable to the company based on creditworthiness.
 The amount is equal to 24 times the customer's previous maximum monthly non-fuel bill (or for the first year, the maximum expected bill).
 This is recomputed annually and updated if the value increases by 10% or more.
-24 months of maximum non-fuel bill Maximum non-fuel bill Each kilowatt-hour of energy and each kilowatt of demand billed is subject to all applicable riders and surcharges, in addition to base rates and demand charges. - Schedule L.P.S.
+24 months of maximum non-fuel bill Maximum non-fuel bill - Each kilowatt-hour of energy and each kilowatt of demand billed is subject to all applicable riders and surcharges, in addition to base rates and demand charges. - Schedule L.P.S.
 (Large Power Service): Large loads would be served under Appalachian Power Company's existing Schedule L.P.S.
 This tariff is available to customers with large loads and was deemed sufficient for high load factor customers, including data centers, prior to the proposed modifications.
-The main distinction between the proposed changes and the pre-existing tariff relates to the scale and risk posed by extremely large loads (e.g., 100 MW+), not the fundamental rate structure itself...
+The main distinction between the proposed changes and the pre-existing tariff relates...
 False APCo proposed revisions to its existing 'Schedule L.P.S.
 (Large Power Service)' to address new large load customers (e.g., data centers) with aggregated loads of 150 MW or more, or 100 MW at an individual site.
 The proposal was made pursuant to sections 56-236 and 56-237 of the Code of Virginia.
-The motivating factors include the growing interest from very large load customers and the associated risks of stranded investments if such customers cease or curtail operations.
-The petition references the...
+The motivating factors include the growing interest from very large load customers and...
 Not Required - All other customers having sources of electrical energy supply other than the Company shall take service under Schedule S.B.S.
 Customers with cogeneration and/or small power production facilities shall take service under Schedule COGEN/SPP or by special agreement with the Company.
-All other customers having sources of electrical energy supply other than the Company shall take service under Schedule S.B.S. - - - - March 24, 2025: Appalachian Power Company (APCo) files a petition with the Virginia State Corporation Commission (SCC) for approval of revisions to the terms and conditions of Rate Schedule L.P.S.
+All other customers having sources of electrical energy supply other than the Company shall take service under Schedule S.B.S.
+No - - - - - March 24, 2025: Appalachian Power Company (APCo) files a petition with the Virginia State Corporation Commission (SCC) for approval of revisions to the terms and conditions of Rate Schedule L.P.S.
 (Large Power Service), applicable to new large load customers (≥100 MW at a site or ≥150 MW aggregated).
-No new 'Schedule K.P.S.' is proposed; the revisions are to existing Schedule L.P.S.
+No new 'Schedule K.P.S.' is proposed; the revisions are to existing...
+30

 Plus 115 more Tariff rows